 Field label Note 4.3 Short term trend; Direction No evidence to suggest a change in trend direction since 2013 reporting round 5.1 Year or period Previous report period to present 5.2 Surface area No evidence for change since 2013 report 6.1 Condition of habitat Figures taken from CSM data supplied from NE's CSMi dataset.
 Figures not felt to broadly represent the condition of the resource as a whole.
 Woodland is underrepresented in the SSSI series (NE's SSSI series review 2016), and is generally undermanaged.
 Management effort focussed on maintaining or improving habitat condition inside protected sites is not reflected in effort outside the protected site series.
 The CSMi figures therefore probably overestimate the condition of the resource as a whole.
-7.1 Characterisation of pressures/ threats Threats: F01 development pressure threatens the condition of this habitat, particularly in the south east of England, and this threat is likely to increase; G08 The Deer Initiative project is expected to have a significant impact on deer populations over the next 4 years, which will reduce grazing and browsing pressure; B07, J03, I02, L06 and N02: climate change, air pollution, the presence of problematic native and non-native species (including deer and grey squirrels) and the low volumes of deadwood are expected to continue to threaten the condition of this habitat.
-7.1 Characterisation of pressures/ threats Pressures: A05 Agricultural intensification and changes to land management have resulted in the loss of hedges, trees and small patches of scrub in fields, which increases fragmentation and isolation amongst the remaining woodlands; A27 fertiliser and/or biocides spray drift from agricultural activities causes nutrient enrichment; B03 inappropriate planting of conifers, removal of understorey, introduction of sycamore, rhododendron, cherry laurel, Turkey oak; B07 low levels of deadwood and veteran tree removal have been highlighted as a reason for unfavourable condition particularly in old growth forests; G08, I02 deer and grey squirrel populations negatively impact natural regeneration and survival of tree populations; J03 air pollution: critical load threshold exceeded throughout range; L06 The presence of tree diseases and pathogens such as Acute Oak Decline and Sudden Oak Death are having an impact on the health of the oak tree population in England.
+7.1 Characterisation of pressures/ threats Threats: B04 Control of non-native plants and appropriate woodland management is encouraged by Government grants; A27 fertiliser and/or biocides spraydrift from agricultural activities causes nutrient enrichment and negative impacts on vegetation/fauna; B07, J03, I02 and N02: climate change, air pollution, the presence of problematic native and non-native species (including deer and grey squirrels) and the low volumes of deadwood are expected to continue to threaten the condition of this habitat; G08 The Deer Initiative project is expected to have a significant impact on deer populations over the next 4 years, which will reduce grazing and browsing pressure; F01, F03 development pressure threatens the condition of this habitat, particularly in the south east of England, and this threat is likely to increase.
+7.1 Characterisation of pressures/ threats Pressures: A05 Agricultural intensification and changes to land management have resulted in the loss of hedges, trees and small patches of scrub in fields, which increases fragmentation and isolation amongst the remaining woodlands; A27 fertiliser and/or biocides spraydrift from agricultural activities causes nutrient enrichment and negative impacts on vegetation/fauna; B03 inappropriate planting of conifers, removal of understorey, introduction of sycamore, rhododendron, cherry laurel, Turkey oak; B04 lack of management results in darker woods and a consequent loss of ground flora; B07 lack of dead wood has been highlighted across England woods by the FC National Forest Inventory survey; G08, I02 deer and grey squirrel populations are high in the range of this habitat, which has a negative impact on natural regeneration and survival of tree populations (CSM monitoring); J03 The CL threshold is exceeded throughout the range of this habitat.
 8.1 Status of measures Conservation measures have been identified through the HLF funded IPENS porject which has identified the main activities required to achieve favourable conservation status.
 Remedies for the conservation measures, although identified, have not always been 9.1 Future prospects of parameters Range not expected to change; area not expected to change; S&F very negative due to exceedance of N_CLs 11.1 Surface area of the habitat type inside the pSCIs, SCIs and SACs network Figure provided by G. Hinton (Natural England) from CSM analysis.